dannyvilchez/dannyvilchez.github.io/README.md

-Hey, I’m Danny and this blog is where I dump my thoughts, code experiments, side quests, and tech rabbit holes.
+Hey, I’m Danny and this blog is where I dump my thoughts, code experiments, and side quests.

 It’s built with [Hugo](https://gohugo.io/) and hosted on [GitHub Pages](https://pages.github.com/).

-I work with finance and insurance data systems by day, so this site reflects what I do by night:
+I work with finance and insurance data systems by day, so this site reflects what I do outside of my 9-5.

-Spin up side projects I _swear_ I’ll finish.
-Eventually.
+This blog is one of many side quests.

+If it looks like I know what I’m doing, I don't, I’m just good at Googling.

 ## Tech Stack